vchoo/vchoo.github.io/README.md

 Hmmm.
 This database is not exactly complete.
 While the database certainly includes some uncommon foods like [whale](https://en.wikipedia.org/wiki/Whale_meat), [durian](https://en.wikipedia.org/wiki/Durian), [paw-paw](https://en.wikipedia.org/wiki/Asimina_triloba), and [rose](https://en.wikipedia.org/wiki/Rose#Food_and_drink), it is also missing others such as [sea urchin](https://en.wikipedia.org/wiki/Sea_urchin#As_food), [liver](https://en.wikipedia.org/wiki/Liver_(food)), and [blood](https://en.wikipedia.org/wiki/Blood_as_food) (see [black pudding](https://en.wikipedia.org/wiki/Black_pudding)).
 In addition, common terms, like ["white fish"](https://en.wikipedia.org/wiki/Whitefish_(fisheries_term)), which refers to several species of fish, are left out entirely ("whitefish" refers to a single species of fish).

 Of course, we wouldn't expect this database to have the food compounds of caramel, because even today, the [process of caramelization](https://www.scienceofcooking.com/caramelization.htm) is [extremely complex](https://www.exploratorium.edu/cooking/candy/caramels-story.html) and [not well-understood](https://bcachemistry.wordpress.com/2014/05/11/the-chemistry-of-caramel/), so [complete information on caramel](https://chem-net.blogspot.com/2015/04/food-chemistry-caramelization-sugar15.html) shouldn't be there.

-Hmmm.
-This database is not exactly complete.
-While the database certainly includes some uncommon foods like [whale](https://en.wikipedia.org/wiki/Whale_meat), [durian](https://en.wikipedia.org/wiki/Durian), [paw-paw](https://en.wikipedia.org/wiki/Asimina_triloba), and [rose](https://en.wikipedia.org/wiki/Rose#Food_and_drink), it is also missing others such as [sea urchin](https://en.wikipedia.org/wiki/Sea_urchin#As_food), [liver](https://en.wikipedia.org/wiki/Liver_(food)), and [blood](https://en.wikipedia.org/wiki/Blood_as_food) (see [black pudding](https://en.wikipedia.org/wiki/Black_pudding)).
-In addition, common terms, like ["white fish"](https://en.wikipedia.org/wiki/Whitefish_(fisheries_term)), which refers to several species of fish, are left out entirely ("whitefish" refers to a single species of fish).

-Of course, we shouldn't expect this database to have the food compounds of caramel, because even today, the [process of caramelization](https://www.scienceofcooking.com/caramelization.htm) is [extremely complex](https://www.exploratorium.edu/cooking/candy/caramels-story.html) and [not well-understood](https://bcachemistry.wordpress.com/2014/05/11/the-chemistry-of-caramel/), so [complete information on caramel](https://chem-net.blogspot.com/2015/04/food-chemistry-caramelization-sugar15.html) shouldn't be there.